PaperZeroMC/Zero/CONTRIBUTING.md

 1. Clone your fork to your local machine;
 2. Type `./gradlew applyAllPatches` in a terminal to apply the patches to both paper and minecraft classes.
    On Windows, remove `./` from the beginning of `gradlew` commands;
-3. cd into `purpur-server` for server changes, `purpur-api` for API changes, `paper-api` for Paper API changes, and `paper-server` for Paper Server changes.
+3. cd into `zero-server` for server changes, `zero-api` for API changes, `paper-api` for Paper API changes, and `paper-server` for Paper Server changes.

-`purpur-server/src/minecraft/java` and `purpur-server/src/minecraft/java/resources` are not git repositories in the traditional sense.
+`zero-server/src/minecraft/java` and `zero-server/src/minecraft/java/resources` are not git repositories in the traditional sense.
 Its initial commits are the decompiled and deobfuscated Minecraft source and resource files.
 The per-file patches are applied on top of these files as a single, large commit, which is then followed by the individual feature-patch commits. `paper-api/` and `paper-server/`